UPCOMING MEETINGS

 _______________________________________________________

-The next meeting of the Association of Former Intelligence Officers (AFIO) will be on Saturday, March 15, 2025, at 2 p.m. in Kennebunk High School's Economos Lecture Hall, 89 Fletcher Street.
+The next meeting of the Association of Former Intelligence Officers (AFIO) will be Saturday, April 19, 2025, at 2 p.m. in Kennebunk High School’s Economos Lecture Hall, 89 Fletcher Street and is open to all.